-Snickerdoodles are one of Isaac’s favorite cookies, so this year I decided to take a stab at making them a bit healthier, gluten-free and vegan!
+Snickerdoodles are one of Isaac’s favorite cookies, so this year I decided to take a stab at making them a bit healthier.
+Cue these gluten-free snickerdoodles!

 - almond flour – make sure you get almond flour and not almond meal, which are two different textures.
 Bob’s Red Mill almond flour is my go-to.

 - oat flour – you can make your own oat flour or use a store-bought brand!
 I like using Bob’s Red Mill oat flour but it is really simple to put some oats in a blender and blend them up!

 - cinnamon – what’s a snickerdoodle without it’s delicious cinnamon flavor!
 This is added to the cookie dough and also used to make a delicious cinnamon sugar topping to coat the cookies in before baking.

 - cream of tartar – do not skip on this ingredient!
 It helps give snickerdoodles their distinct texture and flavor.
 I go into a little more detail about cream of tartar below.

 - baking soda and baking powder – leavening agents to help the cookies rise.